 Captured data is not the same as validated data.
 Submitted data is not the same as approved data.
 Approved data is not the same as locked, mapped, and integrated data.

-Payroll-ready time data has passed through a defined set of controls before payroll begins.
+Payroll-ready time data has passed through a defined set of controls before the process begins.

 | Stage |